walknuts/southportapartments/pages/2-moving.md

 ### TV

 Your unit has F-type (threaded) sockets for free-to-air TV.
 If your TV cable connector is PAL (push-on), Bunnings and Officeworks sell F-type adapters and cables.
 They even sell combo cables with a PAL connector on one end and an F-type on the other.

 ![](/assets/images/pages/2-moving-007.jpeg)

-### Home insurance
+## HOME INSURANCE

 Southport’s insurance, included in your levy, covers your building, so you don’t need Building Insurance.
-(A copy of Southport’s Building Insurance policy is on Grady’s owners portal.)
+(A copy of Southport’s Building Insurance policy is on [Grady’s owners portal](https://gradystrata.com.au/client-login/).)

 It’s up to you whether you buy Contents Insurance to cover: